- The Source Code Manager

 - when importing a project into the Source Code Manager.

 - in the SCM administrator directly.

-Once the repository is created, all shared WEBDEV projects can be imported into it.
+Once the repository is created, all the WINDEV projects to share can be imported into this repository.

 We advise you to make backup copies of the repository on a regular basis.
 These backups can be performed via the SCM administrator.

 Configuring the project in order to work with the SCM